w3c/wai-tutorials/source/menus/styling.html.erb.md

 ### Default state

 Use distinct styling to visually indicate menu items as regions of the page that can be activated.
-However, avoid exaggerated text decoration, such as all-capitalized, as these make text harder to read.
+However, avoid exaggerated text decoration, such as words in uppercase or small caps, as these make text harder to read.

 ### Hover and Focus states